Skip Navigation

 Durham Grange Caravan and Motorhome Club Site

-Durham Grange Caravan and Morohome Club site, offers 88 level, spacious pitches, 59 of which are hardstanding and 8 fully serviced.
+Durham Grange Caravan and Morohome Club site, offers 74 level, spacious pitches, most of which are hardstanding including 8 fully serviced and 2 for tents.
 Easy access to the A1M and the A690 makes it an ideal stopover for those travelling north or south, or for visiting the historic cathedral city of Durham, the Beamish Museum and for shopping at the Gateshead Metro centre.
 A coppice of mature trees and newly planted shrubs mask most of the road noise and makes an attractive dog walking area.
 The park has been redesigned with attention to detail throughout, offering pockets of privacy and a central area with picnic tables and benches.

 River Breamish Caravan and Motorhome Club Site

 River Breamish Caravan and Motorhome Club site in Alnwick is set amid the Cheviot Hills, with excellent walking and cycling in the scenically beautiful surroundings to keep the active holiday maker happy.
 Walk from the site into the delightful Breamish Valley where many remains from the Neolithic and Bronze Age, including hill forts and medieval villages can be seen.
 It is an easy walk into the quaint little village of Powburn.
 The stunning surrounding scenery and beaches can also be enjoyed, including the long sandy beaches and castle at Bamburgh.
-The site has 76 mainly hardstanding pitches, all with 16 amp electricity.
+The site has 87 mainly hardstanding pitches of which 14 are serviced the are also 3 grass pitches.
+All pitches have 16 amp electricity.
+No arrivals before 1.00pm.

 Haltwhistle Camping & Caravanning Club Site